gpu-fftw/gpu_fftw/README.md

-# Raspberry Pi gpu fftw3 drop-in replacement
+# Run FFTW3 programs with Raspberry Pi GPU

 ## :gift: What you get
 Use the Raspberry Pi GPU to calculate fast FFTs without changing source code.
-Binary compatibility with fftw3.
+Binary compatibility with fftw3 programs.

-:warning: This is an early alpha release, it is not productiong quality.
+:warning: This is an early alpha release, it is not production quality.
 As always, use at your own risk.

 ## :checkered_flag: Quickstart